tevora-threat/Scout/README.md

 Scout is a simple to install (at v1.0), and simple to use tool for analyzing video data from Tesla Model S, 3 and X camera feeds.

-Scout is intended to be built on an Nividia Jetson Xavier or Nano, but you may use a Raspberry Pi 4 if real time notification isn't a priority.
+Scout is intended to be built on an Nvidia Jetson Xavier or Nano, but you may use a Raspberry Pi 4 if real time notification isn't a priority.

 Detailed documentation coming shortly.